Criminology and Psychology BA (Hons)Study level: Undergraduate

 4 years sandwich

-After a grounding in the first year, you will study a range of areas of crime, victimology, criminal justice, psychology and crime prevention emphasising key transferable skills in preparation for graduate level employment in a global market.
-Upon successful completion, you will be able to:
+After a grounding in first year, you will specialise in a range of areas of crime, victimology, criminal justice, and crime prevention emphasising key transferable skills in preparation for graduate level employment in a global market.

 - Link major theoretical perspectives to contemporary issues and debates – putting theory into practice.